Behdadhp/U-value-and-LCA/README.md

 # Data

-Data for the each project should be provided in this format:
+Data for each project should be provided in this format:

 ```JSON
 {